railsgirls/guides.railsgirls.com/_pages/app.md

 When the command prompt is not visible you cannot execute new commands.
 If you try running `cd` or another command it will not work.
 To stop the Rails server and return to the normal command prompt in the same Terminal window, press <kbd>Ctrl</kbd>+<kbd>C</kbd> in the Terminal to quit the Rails server.

+{% coach %}
-**Coach:** Explain what each command does.
+Explain what each command does.
 What was generated?
 What does the server do?
+{% endcoach %}

 ## Create Idea scaffold

 We're going to use Rails' scaffold functionality to generate a starting point that allows us to list, add, remove, edit, and view things; in our case ideas.

+{% coach %}
-**Coach:** What is Rails scaffolding?
+What is Rails scaffolding?
 (Explain the command, the model name and related database table, naming conventions, attributes and types, etc.) What are migrations and why do you need them?
+{% endcoach %}

 {% highlight sh %}
 rails generate scaffold idea name:string description:text picture:string